MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/02-deploy-aks.md

 To do this, you need to deploy the foundation of your Kubernetes environment.

-In this exercise, you'll:
+In this exercise, you will:

 > [!div class="checklist"]
-> * Create a new resource group.
+> - Create a new resource group.
-> * Configure cluster networking.
+> - Configure cluster networking.
-> * Create an Azure Kubernetes Service cluster.
+> - Create an Azure Kubernetes Service cluster.
-> * Connect to the Kubernetes cluster by using `kubectl`.
+> - Connect to the Kubernetes cluster by using `kubectl`.
-> * Create a Kubernetes namespace.
+> - Create a Kubernetes namespace.

 [!include[](../../../includes/azure-exercise-subscription-prerequisite.md)]
 [!include[](../../../includes/azure-cloudshell-copy-paste-tip.md)]